rupali-codes/LinksHub/public/design/readme.md

 ## Landing page design for LinksHub
-LinksHub Landing page designs here will be uploaded here.
+LinksHub Landing page designs will be uploaded here.